Mediaset's Dutch move gets green light in boost to M&A push

 “The European media sector must either find its path, or it will get increasingly smaller and become irrelevant,” Mediaset finance chief Marco Giordani told Reuters last month.
 “All shareholders in the media industry must think about that.”

-Mediaset shares, which gained some 38% since the start of the year, fell 1.38% on Milan's bourse by 1240 GMT against a 0.3% drop in Italy's all-share index (.FTITLMS).
+Mediaset shares, which gained some 38% since the start of the year, fell 1.38% on Milan’s bourse by 1240 GMT against a 0.3% drop in Italy’s all-share index.

 ($1 = 0.8369 euros)